couchbase/cbgt/IDEAS.md

 96 END ASIDE.

 100 The first version Planner might be very simple, such as a basic 1-to-1 mapping.
-For example, perhaps every cbft-instance receives _every_ vbucket partition into a single PIndex instead of actually doing real partitoning (so, that handles the "single node" requirements of the first Developer Preview).
+For example, perhaps every cbgt-instance receives _every_ vbucket partition into a single PIndex instead of actually doing real partitoning (so, that handles the "single node" requirements of the first Developer Preview).